- Food and Cooking»

 - Add some McCormacks Grill Mates Spicy Montreal Steak seasoning.
 About a teaspoon full.

-- While the onions are re-hydrating, open the can of beans, enchilada sauce and mixed vegetables.
+- While the onions are re-hydrating, open the cans of beans, enchilada sauce and mixed vegetables.

-- Pour the enchilada sauce, beans and mixed vegetables into the pan.
+- Pour the cans of enchilada sauce, beans and mixed vegetables into the pan.
 Remember to drain the beans and mixed vegetables before you add them to the pan.

 - Cook for ten minutes or until heated through.
 Serve.
 Eat.